Planning your weight loss journey

 Once you have obtained your letter of medical necessity from your primary care physician, you will go through the following steps for education and physical assessments prior to surgical care.
 (Please note: The steps listed below require approval from your individual insurance plan.
 For managed care and HMO patients, please remember to get referrals when necessary from your primary care physician.)

-- Attend a one-on-one consultation with a surgeon to discuss benefits, risks and expectations/considerations of surgery, and review provided educational materials.
+- Schedule a one-on-one consultation to discuss benefits, risks and expectations/considerations of surgery, and review provided educational materials.
+During this visit you’ll have the opportunity to meet with a registered dietitian, to meet your case coordinator, and begin putting names and faces to your care team.

-- If the surgeon decides that you are a qualified candidate and you choose to pursue the surgery option, within five days of your consultation with the surgeon, you will undergo laboratory tests, including a series of X-rays and an electrocardiogram (EKG).
+- If you choose to pursue the surgery option, within five days of your consultation with our team, you will undergo laboratory tests, including a series of X-rays and an electrocardiogram (EKG).

-Undergo consultation/screening by a psychologist, nutritionist, and endocrinologist.
+- Undergo consultation/screening by a psychologist and nutritionist.
 Other clearances might also be necessary (i.e., for pulmonary and other conditions that might increase risks of surgery).

-Following surgery, you will be visited by your surgeon and begin physical activity and walking as soon as you are able.
+- Following surgery, you will be visited daily by the Bariatric Care Center Team to begin physical activity and walking as soon as you are able.

 Follow up care after surgery

-- Follow-up appointments with your surgeon will be scheduled at regular intervals to monitor your progress and weight loss.
-Additional visits with the Ellis team may be recommended to provide support as needed.
+- Follow-up appointments will be scheduled at regular intervals to monitor your progress and weight loss.
+Additional visits with the Bariatric Center Care team may be recommended to provide support as needed.

 - In addition to regular appointments, your doctor may recommend participation in support groups or counseling for continued success.